 - consistent content.

 - First, the early church wanted to know if a writing could be traced directly back to a disciple of Jesus or a close associate of a disciple.
 Many wonderful works would be written by early church fathers, but the key thing that authenticated a writing as having unique authority for the church, was it association with the Apostles.
 Jesus had pre-authorized his apostles to frame the faith for the Church (John 14:25-26).
 The early church was uniquely devoted to their teaching (Acts 2:42).
-So, in some sense, to have touched the Apostles was the most Cimportant measure of “Inspired.”
-And this one criterion is critical, for it shows that the Bishops at Nicaea had no interest in making something new, but rather wanted to preserve something old.
+So, in some sense, to have touched the Apostles was the most important measure of “Inspired.”
+And this one criterion is critical, for it shows that the early Church had no interest in making something new, but rather wanted to preserve something old.
 They were “originalists.”
 And by this one criterion they put historicity and truth above tradition.
+In a verbal tussle with Marcion who wanted to add late Gnostic gospels to the Bible, Tertullian would write:

 ACCEPTANCE BY THE CHURCH

-- Secondly, the Bishops wanted to know how the Church had treated and accepted the writing.
-Was there broad acceptance of the work over all the main centers of Christian thinking, and over the whole span of the Church from it’s Founding to the present?
+- Secondly, church Fathers wanted to know how the Church had treated and accepted the writing.
+Was there broad acceptance of the work over all the main centers of Christian thinking, and over the whole span of the Church from its Founding to the present?
 In some sense, this worked as a feedback loop with criterion #1.
-If it was traditionally traced back to an apostle, it gained a wide reading.
+If it was traditionally traced back to an Apostle, it gained a wide reading.
 If it gained a wide reading, it was a reason to presume it was apostolic.

 COULD LOST BOOKS BE INSPIRED?